 INGREDIENTS:

-1 1/3 cups pastry flour, plus 4 teaspoons (6.5 ounces) or all-purpose flour (if using all-purpose flour, reduce the water by 1 teaspoon for more tenderness)
+1 1/3 cups pastry flour, plus 4 teaspoons (6.5 ounces) (Note: If using all-purpose flour, reduce the water by 1 teaspoon for added tenderness.)

 1/2 teaspoon salt (use 3/8 teaspoon if using rendered caul fat)